scalar-labs/scalar-kubernetes/docs/ConfigureScalarDB.md

 Kubernetes Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 This method is recommended highly for handling credentials in the production environment.

-You should create a Secret object.
-The key to store the username should be db-username and the key to store the password should be db-password.
+You may create a Secret object for storing database credentials.
+The key to store the username should be `db-username` and the key to store the password should be `db-password`.

 ```
 # Cosmos DB